CBD & The Digestive System

 How Does CBD Help In Healing Digestion issues?

 IDS tends to be preceded by irritable bowel syndrome (IBS).
 It is essential to address digestive symptoms before they develop into something more serious.
 IBS diagnosed by distressing symptoms like diarrhoea, constipation, gas, heartburn and nausea.
 CBD helps to calm and treat these symptoms.
 Natural therapies are relatively simple; however, they take great discipline.
 CBD is the right starting place but to truly heal our digestive systems; we recommend you to do more than take a few drops of hemp oil every day.
 There is evidence that along with healthy lifestyle choices and changes a dose of CBD oil everyday plays a significant role patients lives.

 It Takes More Than Just CBD Oil…

 Diet is one of the most significant and straightforward changes we can make in our lives to solve gastrointestinal disorders.
 There are many common foods in the usual British diet that aggravate the gut and create intestinal imbalance.
 Gluten is now becoming a buzz word because modern wheat has been hybridised to contain higher gluten content.
 Gluten is a protein found in wheat that is nearly impossible for our digestive system to break apart.
-As it enters our system, it can directly cause the leaky gut syndrome.
-Traditionally, wheat would be soaked, sprouted and fermented to break down gluten and make it more easy to digest.
+As it enters our system, it can directly cause leaky gut syndrome.
+Traditionally, wheat would be soaked, sprouted and fermented to break down gluten and make it easier to digest.
 We have lost our ancient practices, and now gluten enters our body undigested.
 Removing wheat and gluten from our diets can have immediate and long-lasting positive impacts on digestion.
 It would help our dietary issues.

 Dairy & Digestive Health